EN10/TinyBoxLinux/make-isoimage.md

 1. Build the Linux kernel with the specified architecture and compiler
 2. Package the kernel with the initramfs and bootloader into an ISO image

+After the build completes, you can find the generated ISO file at `arch/x86/boot/image.iso`.

 ## Component Details

 ### Key Files